RadicalFx/RadicalFx.github.io/index.md

 ### Concentrate on business needs not on infrastructure

-Front-end developers needs to concentrate all their effort in building UIs that respond to their stakeholders needs not on the infrastructure required to support that UI.
-Our goal is to support the developer with a powerful framework that provides all the infrastructure required to build amazing and easy to maintain user interface.
+Front-end developers need to concentrate all their effort in building UIs that respond to their stakeholders' needs, not on the infrastructure required to support that UI.
+Our goal is to support the developer with a powerful framework that provides all the infrastructure required to build an amazing and easy-to-maintain user interface.

 Radical comes with a predefined configuration, based on highly customizable conventions, that drives the developer in setting up the development environment in what we think is the most productive setup.